Twilight Zone Tower of Terror Sunset Boulevard Disney’s Hollywood Studios

 This is a very dark ride and may be too intense for many young children (not to mention some adults!).

 There are no characters associated with this attraction.
 There are many Character Meet and Greet opportunities elsewhere in the Studios, however.
 Check your daily Times Guide for times and locations.

 The Tower Shops, featuring Tower of Terror-specific merchandise, are located at the exit of this attraction.
-There is also a photograph taken during one of the drop sequences that is available for purchase, or as part of the Memory Maker package, at the ride exit.
+There is also a photograph/video taken during one of the drop sequences that is available for purchase, or as part of the Memory Maker package, at the ride exit.

 Engineers are able to reprogram new drop sequences in the ride due to the advanced technology it employs.
 Riders are currently launched to the top of the tower at breathtaking speed, then dropped faster-than-free-fall to the bottom again and again.

 Ride engineers tested 33 versions of the Tower of Terror before coming up with what they felt was the best and most thrilling attraction.